ENGSCI 211 : Mathematical Modelling 2

 By the end of this course, students will be able to:

 1. Solve first and second order Ordinary Differential Equations (ODE), or a system of first order ODEs, using both analytical (trial solutions and Laplace transforms) and numerical methods.
-(Capability 3.1 and 3.2)
+(Capability 3.1)

 3. Solve a range of multivariable calculus problems, including those involving differential and integral calculus.
-(Capability 3.1 and 3.2)
+(Capability 3.1)

 4. Use Fourier series to represent a periodic function, or periodic extension of a non-periodic function, in terms of an infinite sum of sines and cosines.
-(Capability 3.1 and 3.2)
+(Capability 3.1)

-5. Solve a system of linear equations, or a system of Ordinary Differential Equations, using appropriate linear algebra techniques.
-(Capability 3.1 and 3.2)
+5. Solve a system of linear equations, or a system of Ordinary Differential Equations, using linear algebra.
+(Capability 3.1)

 Assessments